 Carrot cake will always hold a special place in my heart as it was the first cake recipe I ever developed to be my own.
 I made it for Delaney's first birthday that we celebrated together.
 And it became so popular within our group of friends that people would request that I make it.
 And, then when I had my bake shop it was on our menu, and now that recipe is in my book The Mountain Baker.

 But, I have since made so many other carrot cake recipes that I also love.
 A few of my other favorites are my Brown Sugar Carrot Cupcakes, Carrot Bundt Cake with Cream Cheese Icing, and my Frosted Carrot Loaf Cake.
-Carrot cake has also become a favorite of my good friend Kimmy, and it’s usually what I make for every every year on her birthday.
+Carrot cake has also become a favorite of my good friend Kimmy, and it's usually what I make for every year on her birthday.

-Tips for Making the Best Orange Ginger Carrot Cake
+Tips for Orange Carrot Ginger Cake

 • I use 6-inch cake pans for this cake.
 But, if you double the recipe, you can use 9-inch pans if you have a larger party.
 I actually should have made a 9-inch because this cake was a huge hit at the party and people wanted more!
 If you do make a 9-inch, be sure to bake your cakes a little longer about 3 to 6 minutes, and make sure to test that they are done.